Marouamx/avr_atmega8/UART/uart_header/readme.md

-header file for working with usart feature in 8 bits avr MCUs
+header file for working with usart peripheral in 8 bits avr MCUs